+As part of StorageVault's recent graduation to the TSX, we were subject to a strict audit, scrutiny and testing to ensure that our corporate policies, practices and accounting standards met the TSX's stringent compliance requirements.
+Our corporate policies and standards promote the long-term interests of our shareholders, strengthen management accountability and help maintain public trust in StorageVault.

-StorageVault's Management and Board are committed to ensuring strong corporate governance that protects the long-term interests of our stakeholders, strengthens management accountability and fosters public trust in StorageVault.
-We understand the importance of equality, diversity and good corporate governance, and are dedicated to maintaining the highest standards through the following practices:
+Our Board and Management recognize the importance of equality, diversity and good corporate governance and is dedicated to maintaining the highest governance standards through the following:

-- Independent Director led Audit, Acquisition and Governance, Nominating and Compensation Committees - Acquisition Committee Mandate to review, approve and recommend transactions to the Board - Diverse Management team and Board and Diversity Policy - Annual review and vote to approve executive compensation - Annual election by shareholders of Directors, CEO and CFO at AGM - Whistleblower Policy - Insider Trading and Reporting Policy - Disclosure and Confidentiality Policy - Regular review and updates of all Corporate Governance principles and policies - Code of Business Conduct & Ethics which is signed by all employees
+- Independent Director led Audit, Acquisition and Governance, Nominating and Compensation Committees - Diverse Management team and Board and along with a comprehensive Diversity Policy - 40% Board Diversity (gender and race) - Acquisition Committee Mandate to review, approve and recommend transactions to the Board - Annual review and vote to approve executive compensation - Annual election by shareholders of Directors, CEO and CFO at AGM - Whistleblower Policy - Insider Trading and Reporting Policy - Disclosure and Confidentiality Policy - Regular review and updates of all Corporate Governance principles and policies - Code of Business Conduct & Ethics which is signed by all employees - Majority Voting Policy (to be implemented at Annual General Meeting)